My Journey of Healing Severe Eczema Naturally

 How to Be Supportive When You Can’t Relate

 Throughout all this, I’ve noticed a lot of my friends don’t always know how to best respond to my healing journey and the pains I share with them.
 It’s not a situation you see very often or that many can relate to.
 They wish I weren’t going through it, but they don’t know what to say or do to make me feel better during hard times.
 Instead of feeling sorry for me, here are some things you can do that are both supportive and productive:

 You can believe in me and (if you really think I can) tell me that I can do it and that I am conquering this

 You can feel the relief alongside me that I will finally be unburdened by a lifelong affliction

 You can reflect on how you treat your own body — Are you proud of what you put into your body on a daily basis?
 Are you thankful for the physical work your body does for you?
 Do you celebrate your health?

 You can feel happy for all the amazing things I’m learning about myself through this experience

 If you find yourself thinking of me and my healing process, you can tell me — Even if you don’t know what to say, it’s always comforting to be thought of

 Current Update on Me

 I’ve recently joined a group coaching and support group program that guides and supports people in their journey of healing eczema naturally.
 It was created by Abby Tai, a holistic nutritionist who overcame severe eczema naturally.
-(You can find her inspiring story here.)
 Though it’s only been a few days, finding this group has already given me so much solace, hope, and reassurance.
 It feels amazing to connect with people I never would’ve met otherwise, from all over the world, through this unique experience of prioritizing a holistic, natural approach to health.
 While some days are still harder than others, I have finally found the true meaning of “trusting the process” and am so excited for my healing to continue. :)